 Visit the “Land of the giant’s” at Cambarville, this is the site of some of Victoria’s tallest trees.
 Walk through the magnificent old growth Eucalypt forests, find waterfalls and lush glades of Tree Ferns and be amazed by the giant mountain Ash trees.

 Marysville a beautiful mountain village with its famous Lolly Shop and Produce store, visit Bruno’s Art & Sculpture Garden, a world class tourism experience, Bruno’s magnificent picture book is on the coffee table in our cottages.
-Wander up to the beautiful Stevenson’s Falls, they are lit up at night, take a stroll along one of the many walking tracks then relax with a coffee at Fraga’s or indulge at Chocolate in Marysville or just enjoy a drink and meal at the Duck Inn pub.
+Wander up to the beautiful Stevenson’s Falls – they are flood lit at night.
+Take a stroll along one of the many walking tracks then relax with a coffee at Fraga’s or the Marysville Bakery.
+Enjoy a drink and meal at the Duck Inn pub.
 Have a round of golf at the picturesque Marysville Golf Course or experience Crystal Journey for all things crystal.

 Healesville a buzzing tourist town situated along the shady tree-lined boulevard, with many speciality shops and cafes, wonderful produce stores such as Kitchen and Butcher, Healesville Harvest, and our favourite Innocent Bystander for great coffee, cheese, and wine.
 Healesville Hotel boasts winner of the best regional restaurant of the year again this year and has a coveted chef’s hat.
 Spend some time exploring Healesville Sanctuary or lose yourself in Hedgend Maze.

 If markets are your thing we have some of the country’s finest

 Yarra Glen Craft Market – 1st Sunday of the month held @ Yarra Glen Racecourse (closed July and August)

 Yarra Valley Farmers Market – 3rd Saturday of the month held @ Yering Station in the Barn